-Behind the two annual jazz festivals Copenhagen Jazz Festival and Vinterjazz is Copenhagen Jazz Festival Fonden – a nonprofit foundation with the purpose of producing an annual international jazz festival in Copenhagen and thereby contribute to the development and strengthening of the Danish jazz scene.
-In addition to booking and producing 120 annual concerts the foundation is responsible for the communication of the two festivals.
+Copenhagen Jazz Festival Fonden is a foundation serving the purpose of producing an annual international jazz festival in Copenhagen and thereby contribute to the development and strengthening of the Danish jazz scene.
+In addition to booking and producing 120 annual concerts the foundation is responsible for the marketing of the two festivals.
 The foundation works non-profit – should it generate a surplus one year, the surplus will be spent according to the purpose and invested in the following year’s festivals.

 Anders Laursen (chairman)